Sayujjata-22/git-for-devops/README.md

 #Git for devops

-This repositry is for understanding git concepts for devops
+This repositry is for understanding git concepts for DevOps

+Includes:

+- Commands
+- Practical